 Arbitrage involves the investment of proceeds resulting from the sale of tax-exempt securities in a taxable investment that yields a higher rate, which produces income in excess of interest costs.
 Federal law requires entities to rebate to the government such income on tax-exempt debt if the yield from those earnings exceeds the effective yield on the related tax-exempt debt issued.
 The Federal Government only requires arbitrage rebate to be calculated, reported and paid every five years or at maturity of the debt, whichever is earlier.
 However, the potential liability is calculated annually for financial reporting purposes, and any arbitrage rebate liability incurred is recognized at that time.
 The liability is recorded using the revenue reduction method, whereby the rebate is recorded as a reduction of interest revenue.
-At December 31, 2008 and 2007, no such liability had been incurred.
+At December 31, 2009 and 2008, the Association did not have any arbitrage liability.